-The pilot phase of the BFireSafe@School Programme was rolled out on Friday 30 August to increase fire safety education among post-primary students, giving them the opportunity to learn about protecting themselves, their families and communities from fire.
+The pilot phase of the BFireSafe@School Programme (rolled out on 30 August 2019) aims to increase fire safety education among post-primary students, by giving them the opportunity to learn about protecting themselves, their families and communities from fire.

-The project will also provide learning opportunities in fire science and potential careers in the fire service and other related industries.
-Following this pilot run during the 2019/20 academic year, it is anticipated that the programme will be rolled out nationally and made available to all post-primary schools.
+The project also provides learning opportunities in fire science and potential careers in the fire service and other related industries.
+Following this pilot run during the 2019/20 academic year, it is anticipated that the programme will be rolled out nationally to all post-primary schools.

 This new Erasmus+ funded post-primary project, which will also involve local fire services in the education process, has been led by Finian Joyce, Chief Fire Officer with Leitrim Fire and Rescue Service.